 Megan Mitton was re-elected to the 60th Legislature on September 14, 2020 to represent the people of Memramcook-Tantramar.
 Ms. Mitton is a member of the Standing Committees on Public Accounts, Climate Change and Environmental Stewardship, Private Bills, and Social Policy.
 She is also the Green Caucus Advocate on matters of Healthy and Inclusive Communities, Climate Justice, and Education.

-Megan Mitton was elected to the Legislative Assembly on September 24th, 2018 to represent the people of Memramcook-Tantramar.
+Ms. Mitton was first elected to the Legislative Assembly of New Brunswick on September 24, 2018.
 She became the first Green MLA to be elected in her riding, the first woman elected as a Green MLA in New Brunswick history, and one of the first 10 Green parliamentarians elected in Canada.

 In 2016, Ms. Mitton was elected to serve as a Sackville Town Councillor.
 She served on the committees for Tourism and Business Development, Corporate Affairs and Strategic Development, the Sackville Arts Wall, Public Safety, and Policy and By-law.

 Ms. Mitton and her husband, Steve Geier, currently reside in their hometown of Sackville with their daughter.